axgonz/archlinux-on-azure/README.md

-base                | The base arch package from the installation guide. linux               | The linux kernel. grub                | A bootloader with good documentation for Azure. dhcpcd              | DHCP client required for obtaining interface configuration (and more) from Azure. sudo                | Azure expects that this will be installed. cloud-init          | Used to provision our VM. cloud-guest-utils   | Needed to use the growpart cloud-init module. inetutils           | Provides the hostname binary which cloud-init expects. git                 | Used to source AUR packages (specifically walinuxagent). base-devel          | Used to build AUR packages (specifically walinuxagent). nano                | User friendly text editor.
+base                | The base arch package from the installation guide. linux               | The linux kernel. grub                | A bootloader with good documentation for Azure. sudo                | Azure expects that this will be installed. cloud-init          | Cloud-init package. cloud-guest-utils   | Needed to use growpart. gdisk               | Needed to use growpart. inetutils           | Needed to use hostname. git                 | Used to source AUR packages (specifically walinuxagent). base-devel          | Used to build AUR packages (specifically walinuxagent). nano                | User friendly text editor.

 > TODO: Raise bug for missing package dependency.
 The cloud-init package uses the 'hostname' binary which is not provided in any of its current dependencies.
 The 'inetutils' package provides the 'hostname' binary.

+> TODO: Raise bug for missing package dependency.
+The cloud-guest-utile package uses the 'sgdisk' binary which is not provided in any of its current dependencies.
+The 'gdisk' package provides the 'sgdisk' binary.

 ## Configure